Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

 5. Configure the following settings:

-  + Click the *Offer Status* drop-down list and select the initial offer status.
+  + Click the *Offer status* drop-down list and select the initial offer status.
 The statuses below are available:
     + **active**: The offer is active.
 It is displayed in the selected connection and can be sold there.
     + **inactive**: The offer is inactive.
 It is not displayed in the selected connection and cannot be sold there.
     + **offline**: The offer is unknown to the selected connection and cannot be sold there.